Naval Warfare Officer

 OFFICER | Full Time, Part Time

 Naval Warfare Officers manage and direct the maritime strategy, tactics and procedures in the operation of ships, submarines and aircraft, maritime sensors, combat information and weapons systems.

-Naval Warfare Officers are the only officers who can have Command of the Navy’s ships and submarines.
-Naval Warfare Officers also provide input into the design, procurement and evaluation of ships or systems and perform staff, training and administrative duties.
+Naval Warfare Officers provide input into the design, procurement and evaluation of ships, their systems, perform staff, training and administrative duties and are the only officers who can have Command of the Navy’s ships and submarines.
 Their primary responsibilities are to:

 Naval Warfare Officers have two distinct working environments: at sea and ashore.
 As with all seagoing personnel, Naval Warfare Officers experience the unique challenges and adventures that come with work at sea.
 When ashore, Naval Warfare Officers work a standard work day in an office environment.